 “I am seeing a therapist now.”

-I loved working with all of these individuals!
-They were all obviously highly motivated to get better; after all, they had even had a surgical procedure to try to stop binge eating.
+I loved working with these individuals because they were obviously highly motivated to get better.
+After all, they had even had a surgical procedure to try to stop binge eating.
 Having already gone through bariatric surgery, they clearly understood that binge eating wasn’t going to be fixed by one more diet.
+(Listen to Jenn’s Story: Learning to love herself.)

-Most were glad they’d had bariatric surgery but were disappointed (even surprised) that it hadn’t stopped them from binge eating.
+Most were glad they’d had bariatric surgery but were disappointed and even surprised that it hadn’t stopped them from binge eating.
 As we explore in the Am I Hungry?
 Mindful Eating for Bariatric Surgery program, maladaptive eating is a common challenge for people after weight loss surgery and can lead to complications and weight regain.

 During the retreat, these participants learned that it wasn’t about the food or about having enough willpower.
 They learned to tell the difference between meeting their needs for fuel and meeting their other needs.
 Together, we had many lovely mindful meals and mindful movement opportunities.
 I am happy to say that they are now on the right track toward healing their relationship with food and their body!